 The GST was deliberately made to keep both the burden of the regular man and increased rates as a primary concern.

-The Four Tier GST Tax Structure contains four separate rates: a zero rate, a lower rate, a standard rate, and a higher rate.
-In this article, we will give a concise outline of such 4 tier GST tax structure, Indian GST Tier Rate structure, structure of GST etc.
+The Four Tier Structure of GST Tax contains four separate rates: a zero rate, a lower rate, a standard rate, and a higher rate.
+In this article, we will explain structure of GST and give a concise outline of such 4 tier GST tax structure, structure of GST in India, etc.

 The zero rate charge is a nil charge rate that is applied to products and services under Tiers of GST.
 This is proportionate to burden exclusion and doesn't have any impact on the cost of the item.
 Things that are qualified for zero rate taxes are chosen by the government.